 mental health during menopause

-While menopause’s timing and symptoms may differ from person to person, understanding its potential impact on mental health is essential.
+While the timing and symptoms of menopause may differ from person to person, understanding its potential impact on mental health is essential.
 Identifying these difficulties while seeking suitable support and management means you can approach menopause with greater resilience and wellbeing.

 Common myths about menopause